Topiramate is used to treat and prevent seizures. It is also sometimes used for other conditions, such as preventing migraine headaches.

 Lower back pain, pink/red/brown pee (may be a kidney stone)

 Dizziness, drowsiness, headache

 Joint, muscle or bone aches and pains, tiredness or weakness

-Enlarged, tender or bleeding gums, dry mouth or throat, drooling, changes in taste, loss of appetite, weight loss
+Enlarged, tender or bleeding gums, dry mouth or throat, changes in taste, loss of appetite, weight loss

 Stomach upset, constipation